ParimiHarsha/blog_lite/README.txt

-Data Base Design:
+## Data Base Design:
--Users table
+- Users table
     This table will store user information such as username, password, email, etc.
     Additionally, you can include columns to store user metadata like profile picture and biography.
     The primary key for this table would be the user ID.